PlushZ/master-thesis-presentation/slides.md

 </div>

 Note:
-- Galaxy wfs showed decent results for clinical SARS=CoV-2 data surveillance and was based on Galaxy that can assure transparency, reproducibility and availability as well as regular analysis tools (bots) -> repurposing existing galaxy wfs
-- First: evaluation of needs showed that the most of  available real-world data are extracted with ampliconic and metatranscriptomic approaches with Illumina sequencing methods ->
+- 1
-- focus on 2 wfs: illumina-ampliconic + illumina-metatranscriptomic
+- In this thesis 2 wfs were created based on input data: illumina-ampliconic + illumina-metatranscriptomic
-- Freyja and COJAC tools were chosen to be implemented into Galaxy wfs -> there were 2 wrappers created with Planemo
+- Freyja and COJAC tools were chosen to be implemented into Galaxy wfs.
-- 2 branches were created: freyja-based and cojac-based that can be run simultaneously to get both results
+- -> 2 branches were built: freyja-based and cojac-based
+- now i want to have a look at both workflows
+- 2
+- I highlighted in yellow the blocks added by me as part of the work on this thesis.
+- first wf was built for ampliconic input data
+- talk about extra steps and then branches
+- wrappers were written with planemo (a command-line application for creating Galaxy tools, workflows, and deploying tools to Galaxy)
+- 3
+- second wf was built for metatranscriptomic data
+- only freyja, cojac was not used because cojac can work only fro ampliconic data

 ------